Our Coronavirus response

 We are still answering calls and emails, and offering our veterinary financial aid service.

 We cannot accept animals from the public, but we are looking after existing animals in our care, and new animals brought in via our animal rescue teams.
-This means no animals can be rehomed or placed in new foster homes until further notice.

 Still rescuing animals in need

 The RSPCA Inspectorate has moved to emergency only incidents.
 But please be assured that the RSPCA is still rescuing animals most in need.
 If you have animal welfare concerns, please call our national cruelty line: 0300 1234 999.

 If you have a badly injured stray or wild animal, please call your local vet for advice.
 Please do not attend a vet practice without calling first as they too are complying with social distancing measures.

 If you have questions about Coronavirus and pets, please see the RSPCA’s website.